curl/everything-curl/cmdline-globbing.md

 ### Alphabetical ranges

-curl can also do alphabetical ranges, like when a site has a section named a to z:
+curl can also do alphabetical ranges, like when a site has sections named a to z:

     $ curl -O http://example.com/section[a-z].html